 4 Types of Bacteria Commonly Found in Homes

-While it is true that you will not find a surface without bacteria on it, the majority of bacteria that you’ll find are common, non-dangerous species.
-Studies have shown that of the bacteria found in indoor are: Micrococcus, Staphylococcus, Bacillus, and Pseudomonas.
+Studies have shown that of the bacteria found in indoor air, the most common four are: Micrococcus, Staphylococcus, Bacillus, and Pseudomonas.

-For the most part, Bacillus is a harmless saprophyte that can be found in soil, water, dust and sometimes within the human digestive system.
-Nevertheless, some species of Bacillus can cause food poisoning, illness and infection.
-An interesting side-note about this genus: it contained the mystery organism isolated from a 250-million-year-old salt crystal, potentially the oldest living cell discovered (the organism was later reclassified to Virgibacillus).
+Bacillus is a harmless saprophyte that can be found in soil, water, dust and sometimes within the human digestive system.
+Nevertheless, some species of Bacillus can cause abdominal problems including diarrhea.

-Sample will be tamed from up to 3 items / surfaces for testing each particular type of bacteria, suggested testing locations include:
+Sample will be tamed from up to 3 items / surfaces for testing the 4 types of bacteria indicted above.

 We adopt Bacteria Swabs™ to perform basic bacteria identification.
 Moist swabs will be used to take samples from any surfaces.
-The samples will then be sent to MBL which has been accredited to ISO 17025 international standard by the Canadian Association for Laboratory Accreditation (CALA) for identification.
+The samples will then be sent to Canada Laboratory which has been accredited to ISO 17025 international standard by the Canadian Association for Laboratory Accreditation (CALA) for identification.